tonimelisma/mail/ARCHITECTURE.md

 ### UI Layer

 *   **Compose Screen:** Provides email authoring experience.
-Works with ComposeViewModel to build MessageDrafts, handles reply/forward pre-population, and writes signatures.
+Now includes:
+    *   SAF document picker for attachments (persistable URI permission).
+    *   AssistChip row to preview & remove attachments.
+    *   Debounced auto-save (3 s) which creates or updates drafts offline via use-cases.
+    *   "Send" button emits `ACTION_SEND_MESSAGE`; message enters Outbox until SyncController uploads.
 *   **Compose Screens:** Declarative UI components built with Jetpack Compose.
 They are responsible for displaying data and forwarding user events to ViewModels.
 They are stateless wherever possible.
 *   **ViewModels:** Hold UI state and expose it to the Composables as `StateFlow`.
 They handle user events, call into the domain layer (Repositories), and are responsible for UI-specific business logic.